-This is a full-time, two year, fixed term role to cover a career break.
-There is an option for UR to offer an extension or conversion to permanent should the business need exist at the end of the period.
-The starting base salary will be in the range of £38,130- £47,662 per annum p.a.
+This is a permanent, full-time post.
+The starting base salary will be in the range of £38,130-£47,662 per annum p.a.
 The successful applicant will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).